Joe Vavra

 Joseph Alan Vavra (born November 16, 1959) is an American professional baseball coach.
 Vavra previously served as a coach for the Minnesota Twins from 2006 to 2017, and as the Detroit Tigers quality control coach in 2018 and 2019, and hitting coach in 2020.

 Playing career

 Vavra graduated in 1978 from Chippewa Falls High School, where he was a captain and MVP baseball player his senior season.
 He played collegiate baseball for the University of Wisconsin–Stout from 1978 to 1982.
 He graduated with a degree in industrial technology.

-Vavra was selected by the Los Angeles Dodgers in the 1982 amateur player draft out of college.
-He played five years in the Dodger farm system, making it to the AAA level in 1986.
+Vavra was selected by the Los Angeles Dodgers in the eighth round (203rd overall) of the 1982 Major League Baseball draft.
+He played five years in the Dodgers farm system, making it to the AAA level in 1986.
 He never played in the major leagues due to two injuries.
-The first happened in his last triple A game when a runner's cleat shattered his thumb when Vavra attempted to tag the runner.
-The second and final setback was when Vavra fell ill with desert fever (Coccidioidomycosis), a disease that eats at the lungs.
+The first happened in his final Triple-A game when a runner's cleat shattered his thumb when Vavra attempted to tag the runner.
+The second setback was when Vavra fell ill with desert fever (Coccidioidomycosis), a disease that eats at the lungs.
 Vavra finished the year and had to stop playing.